ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_appenv.md

 4. Follow the instructions on the page to download and run the most recent version of the installer for your system.

-5.  <div id='checkCFversion'></div>To check that you have a working Cloud Foundry toolkit, run the following command at a prompt:
+5. To check that you have a working Cloud Foundry toolkit, run the following command at a prompt:

     ```sh